michaeltelford/wgit/README.md

 After checking out the repo, run `bundle exec rake setup` to install the dependencies (requires `bundler`).
 Then, run `bundle exec rake test` to run the tests.
 You can also run `bundle exec rake console` for an interactive (`pry`) REPL that will allow you to experiment with the code.

-To generate code documentation run `bundle exec yard doc`.
+To generate code documentation run `bundle exec yardoc`.
 To browse the generated documentation run `bundle exec yard server -r`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, see the *Gem Publishing Checklist* section of the `TODO.txt` file.